 2. Stress affects more than your brain

 Prolonged stress often effects your body in the form of headaches, backaches, tummy pains and often difficulty in sleeping.
 It will often show in your emotional well-being with you becoming more irritable, anxious and even angry at friends and family.
-It’s important to look out for these symptoms of stress and then taking steps to control your stress.
+It’s important to look out for these symptoms of stress before taking steps to control your stress.

 3. Talking helps relieve exam stress

-In most schools classes finish in late May leaving you up to 10 days to study on your own.
+In most schools, classes finish in late May leaving you up to 10 days to study on your own.
 Any exam stress you have at this time will be heightened with the isolation of studying alone.
 It’s likely that all your class mates are experiencing similar feelings so make sure to talk regularly with them to remind yourself that you are not alone.
-Even better organise a study group where you teach each other some of the more difficult parts of the course.
+Even better, organise a study group where you teach each other some of the more difficult parts of the course.
 Check out these tips for studying at home.